 When was the last time you rewrote your resume?
-Resumes can get out-dated in both their content and style of presentation very quickly.
+Resumes can get outdated in both their content and style of presentation very quickly.
 You need to tend to it like it’s a garden: prune judiciously and cultivate the perennials.
 You never know when life could throw a curveball your way in the form of a sudden job loss or an exciting new job opportunity.
 Read on as we break down some tips and strategies to optimize your resume.

 Less is More

 “Brevity is the soul of wit” holds true for resumes too.
 A very common resume writing mistake is to overstuff it with information.
 It’s easy to fall prey to the notion that listing your ENTIRE work history will make you look like a more impressive candidate.
 What actually happens is that the information you want to highlight gets drowned out by everything else.
 You don’t want to make a prospective employer have to hunt for critical information.
-Keep things concise and only list job history and qualifications that are either directly relevant to the position you’re seeking or displays that you’ve received training/experience in a skill-set that could be an asset for this role.
+Keep things concise and only list job history and qualifications that are either directly relevant to the position you’re seeking or displays that you’ve received training/experience in a skill set that could be an asset for this role.
 Don’t list a barista job you had in high school unless it actually relates to the position you wish to seek.

 “You can, however, include transferable skills gained from previous positions,” said Gina Pinch, Rio Salado Faculty Chair for Business, Management, and Public Administration.
 “For example, maybe a high school job taught you communication or technology skills.”

-In terms of page count, don’texceed two pages.
+In terms of page count, don’t exceed two pages.
 For an entry-level position, a one-page resume that gets to the point can make a good first impression.
 If you’re looking to move into a new field or you’re applying for a more advanced position, an additional page can give room to share more of your skills and background.
 If your resume is going to be more than one page, make sure that the most important information is on the first page.
 There’s always the possibility that employers won’t read the second page, so the second page should be reserved for “optional but good to know” information.
 Save the essential “this is why you should hire me” pieces for the front page.

 Unlock Opportunity With Keywords

 Before you submit your resume to an employer, look at the job description carefully.
 The language used to describe the position could contain keywords that will make your resume standout.
 If there’s a skill mentioned in the listing and you have it, make sure to include it in your resume.
-Check the requirements/qualifications section to see if are pieces you have not listed on your resume.
+Check the requirements/qualifications section to see if there are proficiencies you have not listed on your resume.
 Adding these keywords can make a big difference.
 For starters, it shows that you took the time to read the description (you’d be surprised how many people fail this crucial step).
 The other reason is that many companies use applicant tracking software (ATS) to filter out resumes that haven’t been optimized with the right keywords.
 Taking the time to revise your resume so it’s tailored to appeal specifically to the company you’re applying to will increase your chances of a human reading it.

 “Also, be sure to proofread your resume carefully,” Pinch said.
 “You want to present your best self.”